oracle-livelabs/oci/gdk-oci-email/06-build-run-native/build-run-native.md

 ## Task 1: Build and run a native executable for the application

-1. In the first terminal in VS Code, check the version of the GraalVM native-image utility:
+1. In the same terminal in VS Code, check the version of the GraalVM native-image utility:

 	``` bash
 	<copy>